 Dimensionality Reduction Algorithms are:

-3. Association: Such learning is more about discovering rules that describe a large portion of the data.
-Customers who bought a banana also bought carrots, or customers who bought a new house also bought new furniture.
+3. Association: Such Learning is more about discovering rules that describe a large portion of the data.
+Customers who bought a banana also bought carrots, and customers who bought a new house also bought new furniture.
 At first, it will look similar to clustering, but clustering is about finding the relationship among data points, and association is about finding the relationship among attributes/features of those data points.

 Unsupervised Learning: We can capture and learn the structure present in the data.